sanand0/til/til.md

   - **One-way door**.
 Data can't be unshared.
 Don't scrap brakes dreaming of perfect roads.
 Anticipate tyrannical regimes / cultures.
   - **Not your call**.
 You don't share your neighbour's medical records.
 - 04 Aug 2025.
 [One Punch Man](https://en.wikipedia.org/wiki/One-Punch_Man) is available as [manga](https://onepunchmanmangaa.com/).
 I watched the anime first and assumed that came first.
 Apparently not.
-- 04 Aug 2025.
-In "kind" environment (stable rules, rapid and accurate feedback), specialize.
+- 04 Aug 2025. ⭐ In "kind" environments (stable rules, rapid and accurate feedback), specialize.
 In "wicked" environments (rules shift, feedback is noisy/late), generalize.
 [ChatGPT](https://chatgpt.com/share/68902bbf-bf58-800c-b6b5-9ae787fa9c26)
 - 03 Aug 2025.
 "In fact, React Native looks set to become the most engine-agnostic JavaScript runtime around".
 [The Many, Many, Many, JavaScript Runtimes of the Last Decade](https://buttondown.com/whatever_jamie/archive/the-many-many-many-javascript-runtimes-of-the-last-decade/)
 - 03 Aug 2025.
 [OMDb](https://www.omdbapi.com/) (simple) and [TMDb](https://www.themoviedb.org/) (comprehensive) are API-friendly alternatives to the IMDb.
 - 03 Aug 2025. [copyparty](https://github.com/9001/copyparty) seems one of the most feature-rich file servers out there.
 Single Python file, runs on any OS, works with any client, and optimized for speed.
 [Video](https://youtu.be/15_-hgsX2V0)